unipi-smartapp-2021/topics/Simulator/README.md

 # Simulator Topics
-This file contains some interesting topics and their relative message type by the simulator.
+This file contains some interesting topics and their relative message type published by the simulator.
 There are some more topics published not reported here.
 To investigate all of them run the command
 ```bash
 rostopic list -v
 ```

-while the simulator is running or use the [rqt_graph](http://wiki.ros.org/rqt_graph).
+or use the [rqt_graph](http://wiki.ros.org/rqt_graph) while the simulator is running.

 ### Published Topics
 - /carla/ego_vehicle/vehicle_status [carla_msgs/CarlaEgoVehicleStatus](https://github.com/carla-simulator/ros-bridge/blob/0.9.6/carla_msgs/msg/CarlaEgoVehicleStatus.msg)